Lalo-B/making-a-web-server/README.md

 going to read the hacking book again today will update notes on my ipad

 forgot to code on monday for some reason ...

+i dont want to take my laptop but i need to push to github on saturday what do i do